This topic contains information on compliance with laws, including:

 The seller/servicer must notify Fannie Mae if both of the following conditions occur:

-the number of loans affected by the same potential breach exceeds the lesser of 500 loans or 1% of prior year loan deliveries to Fannie Mae, and
+the number of loans affected by the same potential breach exceeds the lesser of 500 loans or 1% of the total number of loans delivered to Fannie Mae in the prior year, and

 all potentially affected loans were delivered to Fannie Mae within the same calendar quarter.